How to ensure you’re meeting Google +Yahoo’s bulk email sender requirements, including DMARC set up

 Try Klaviyo

-Here are some frequently asked questions (and answers) about Google + Yahoo’s new sender requirements.
+Here are some frequently asked questions (and answers) about Google + Yahoo’s email sender requirements.

 When will the new requirements be enforced?

-Google has said that they will start enforcing the new requirements starting 1 February, 2024, while Yahoo hasn’t specified beyond Q1 of 2024.
+Google stated they began to enforce the new requirements on 1 February, 2024, while Yahoo didn’t specify beyond Q1 of 2024.

 When should my team start making these changes?